SteenMaxwell/data-analytics-power-bi-report241/README.md

 # Data Analytics Power BI Report

+## table of Contents

+## Introduction
+This README will follow in a chronological order explaining the steps taken to achieve a Power BI comprehensive quarterly report for a medium sized international retailer.
+This will give the company insights into their data to elevate their business intelligence and various decision-making strategies.

 ## Created a Virtual Machine
 For this project I needed Windows to run Power BI Desktop.
 I created an Azure Virtual Machine (VM) so this was possible.